What is lead qualification and why does it matter?

 Qualification case study: real-world experience

-At Rodz, we use our own intent signals for our prospecting.
-We contact leads in our addressable market only when an intent signal has been identified.
-For example, we reach out to a company when it posts a job opening for a salesperson, when a company appoints a new sales or marketing director, or when they adopt a new CRM like HubSpot.
-Since 2018, we have supported over 300 companies with a signal-based prospecting approach and have measured on average a 4x increase in meetings booked.
+Rodz uses its own intent signals for outbound prospecting.
+The logic is straightforward: contact a company only when a signal has been identified.
+For instance, reach out to a company when it posts a job opening for a salesperson, when it appoints a new sales or marketing director, or when it adopts a new CRM like HubSpot.
+Since 2018, Rodz has supported over 300 companies with a signal-based prospecting approach and has measured a 4x increase in meetings booked on average.

 Qualifying by signal rather than by form

-Traditional qualification relies on forms and behavioral lead scoring (pages viewed, emails opened).
-Rodz offers a different approach: qualifying by intent signal.
-Among the 108 types of signals detected, some are inherently more qualifying than others.
-A funding round, a key hire, or a headquarters relocation reveals an intent or need far more reliable than a white paper download.
-The Rodz Balance model assigns a score combining signal strength and freshness (recency coefficient over 48 hours), allowing you to prioritize prospects without depending on their interaction with your content.
+Traditional qualification relies on forms and behavioral lead scoring, pages viewed and emails opened.
+Rodz takes a different approach: qualifying by intent signal.
+Among the 108 types of signals detected, some are inherently stronger qualification markers than others.
+A funding round, a key hire, or a headquarters relocation reveals context, and therefore need, far more reliably than a white paper download.
+The Rodz Balance model scores contacts by combining signal strength with freshness, applying a recency coefficient over the 48-hour window.
+That lets teams prioritize prospects without depending on whether those prospects have interacted with their content.

 Frequently Asked Questions